Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/DSP/README.md

 * init(): allocates the input data buffer object (BO), opens the kernel, and sets the kernel parameters (location of the buffer object, and its length).
 * run(): starts execution of the mm2s kernel
 * run_wait(): waits for the mm2s kernel to finish
-* close(): closes the input data bufer object and kernel
+* close(): closes the input data buffer object and kernel
 * load(): loads data from the input file into the data buffer, using REPEAT_OFFSET, REPETITIONS and FLUSH_SAMPLES to potentially generate a much larger data set than the input file (see #define-data-sizes).

 ### s2mm Class